All Episodes

 They don't have any Republican donors.

-Anyway, just to go on, now what they found is in the findings by these researchers, as reported by the nation, as reported by Bloomberg, as reported by the Washington Times, is that the forensicator and Adam Center.
+Now, what they found is, and the findings by these researchers, as reported by the nation, as reported by Bloomberg, as reported by the Washington Times, is that the forensicator and Adam Center, let me explain what this is, that independent researchers that go by these pseudonyms, Forensicator or Adam Carter, and the former found that 1,976, I guess they call it Milla,

 I don't even know what they call these.

-And anyway, a speed that is not commonly available from U.S. internet providers.
+And anyway, a speed that is not commonly available from U.S. Internet providers.

 All right, remember, these people work at a whole different level than the rest of us.

-However, as the forensicator pointed out, and this is all chronicled in the news articles, the files could have been copied to a thumb drive.
+However, as the forensicator pointed out, and this is all chronicled in these articles, the files could have been copied to a thumb drive, something only an insider could have done at about that speed.

 Now, this is technical, but it's important.

-Now, this group, this VIPS group, or veteran intelligence professionals for sanity group, well, they include 32, 34 year veterans of the NSA that have incredible, considerable technical experiences.
+Now, this group, this VIPS group, or Veteran Intelligence Professionals for Sanity group, well, they include 32, 34-year veterans of the NSA that have incredible, considerable technical experiences.

-Bill Binney is one of them.
+Bill Benny is one of them.

-He's 32, 34 years, the agency's former technical director for world geopolitical and military analysis.
+He's 32, 34 years, the agency's former technical director for World Geopolitical and Military Analysis.

 Serious credentials.